clairefreehafer/peachflix/README.md

 ### Styling

 For simple apps such as this I like to stick with vanilla CSS, in this case a combination of inline style objects and sidecar `.css` files.
 For something more complex I would likely persue a CSS-in-JS option, such as Emotion or styled-components.

+The exact measurements of some margins, padding, spacing, etc. may not be exact because Figma would not allow me to access Dev Mode without being a member of the team.

+### Movie Search Results

+Currently, an API call is performed every time a search is made and a new page of results is navigated to.
+With more time, a potential optimization is to cache paged results for a particular search so that as a user goes back and forth between pages we do not need to make duplicate API calls.
+I would clear this cache between search queries to not bog down browser memory.